Albany Choppers: Early struggles

 The team began play in the 1990–91 season, but ran into several major roadblocks.
 By this time, the IHL had firmly established itself as a top-level feeder league for the NHL.
 The entrenched American Hockey League was unnerved by the IHL's expansion into its traditional stronghold in the Northeast, and hastily planted a team just across the Hudson River in neighboring Troy, the Capital District Islanders.
-Moreover, the three-time Calder Cup champion Adirondack Red Wings were less than fifty miles north in Glens Falls.
+Moreover, the three-time Calder Cup champion Adirondack Red Wings were less than 50 mi north in Glens Falls.
 Never in recent history had so many minor-league teams been crammed into such a small market.
 It did not help matters that the perennial college hockey powerhouse RPI Engineers also played in Troy.
-All three suffered at the gate through the subsequent price wars (although RPI benefited from having the Capital District Islanders as a tenant).
+All three pro teams suffered at the gate through the subsequent price wars (although RPI benefited from having the Capital District Islanders as a tenant).

 However, the Choppers suffered the most.
 Not only were they essentially an expansion team, but they also had to foot the travel expenses for six IHL teams as a condition of being allowed to move to Albany.
 They were unable to secure a full NHL affiliation (and its subsidized salaries); they had to settle for a secondary affiliation with the Vancouver Canucks.
 They only had 11 players with NHL contracts.

 The team sank into last place, and attendance plummeted; for numerous games attendance in the cavernous 'Knick' (capacity 15,000) was no more than a few hundred fans.
 After local media reported attendance figures at odds with the ones management was reporting (by quite literally counting heads), the team ceased to report attendance altogether, while giving season tickets away outright.